MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/data-structures/arrays.md

 //   divs.map
 //   divs.forEach

-// Convert to an array.
+// Convert it to an array.
 const divsArr = [...divs]

 divsArr[0]